itskemo/responsive-ant-menu/README.md

 ## How to use
 1. `npm i responsive-ant-menu`
-2. Optional: Configure your project to use [Modularized Ant](https://ant.design/docs/react/introduce#Use-modularized-antd) OR import the styles for Menu & Popover manually.
+2. Optional: Configure your project to use [Modularized Ant](https://ant.design/docs/react/introduce#Use-modularized-antd) (otherwise you have to import the styles manually)

 ## Sample Usage
 ```js